 Governing bodies must prepare, formally adopt and submit to the Authority a budget plan which reconciles with their total budget allocation, detailing its budgeted income and expenditure for the current financial year, in a format taking account of the Consistent Financial Reporting framework.
 The plan should be prepared in accordance with the guidelines issued by the Authority to schools as part of the Authority's annual budget preparation process, and should take full account of estimated deficits / surpluses at the previous 31 March.
-Governing bodies should normally submit their formal budget plan to the Authority by no later than 1st May.
+Governing bodies should normally submit their formal budget plan to the Authority by no later than 1st May (for 2019 only this will be 31st May, though all schools are encouraged to submit earlier).

-The Authority will supply schools in a timely manner with all income and expenditure data it holds which is necessary to efficient planning by schools, for example indicative budget shares as soon as they are available.
+The Authority will supply schools in a timely manner with all income and expenditure data it holds which is necessary to efficient planning by schools, for example indicative budget shares as soon as they are available, usually by the end of January.